ccantwell/uknnss-benchmark-dolfinx/README.md

 # UK NNSS DOLFINx Benchmark

-This repository contains information on the GRID benchmark for the UK NNSS procurement.
+This repository contains information on the DOLFINx benchmark for the UK NNSS procurement.

 > [!IMPORTANT]
 > Please do not contact the benchmark or code maintainers directly with any questions.
 All questions must be submitted via the procurement response mechanism.

 ## Benchmark Overview

 The DOLFINx Benchmark is a performance benchmark for testing matrix-free Finite Element operator evaluation on unstructured hexahedral grids.